GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 assigned to '*') a random set of (visible) users is returned, as many as are needed to fill up the requested limit.

+The following factors are taken into account for computing the scores of the listed code owners:

+* distance of the code owner config file that defines the code owner to the path for which code owners are listed (the lower the distance the better the code owner)

+Other factors like OOO state, recent review activity or code authorship are not considered.

 #### Request

 ```